-There are a slew of characters who populate the Dominus universe.
+There are a slew of characters in the Dominus universe.
 Of course, Gaius Fabius and Allerix are the MCs of this lusty saga set in ancient Rome.
 Here I’ll post brief ‘biographies’ of other characters, both original characters and historical figures (as fictionalized by me).

 In 107, Plotina has been empress of Rome for nine years.
 She is 5’6” tall, average build, and has light brown hair and dark brown eyes.
 She wears a very distinctive fan-like hairstyle that many in the court suspect is a wig.
 Plotina is very fond of deep red lipstick and bright pink rouge.
 She never drinks to excess and despises gluttony.
 Plotina hasn’t had sex in a very long time, and that’s just fine with her.
 Plotina is a historical figure.